Cosmin12341234/FitMealApp/README.md

 # NenyV(itality) - Fitness Progress Tracker

 ## Overview
 A comprehensive web application designed to help users track their fitness journey and meal preparation.
 This full-stack application enables users to manage their workouts and nutrition plans through an intuitive interface, allowing them to add and remove both meals and workouts while monitoring their progress.

+The application features an intelligent workout generator that creates personalized exercise routines based on user preferences.
+Additionally, it implements role-based access control with a dedicated administrative interface where administrators can manage user accounts and maintain the exercise database.

 ## Features